Skip to main content

 [10-byte B20 prefix][1-byte variant][9-byte keccak256(deployer, salt)]

-The variant is recoverable from the address alone without an RPC call.
+The variant is recoverable from the address alone without an RPC call — inspect byte 10 (zero-indexed) to identify the token type.
 Helper functions getB20Address(variant, deployer, salt), isB20(addr), and isB20Initialized(addr) are available on the factory.

 initCalls Semantics

-initCalls are dispatched after token creation with admin privilege bypass, allowing configuration (e.g. setting policies, granting roles) in the same transaction as deployment.
-The bypass is partial:
+initCalls are dispatched after token creation.
+During this bootstrap window, factory-originated calls bypass the token’s role gates and its transfer-side policy gates (TRANSFER_SENDER_POLICY, TRANSFER_RECEIVER_POLICY, TRANSFER_EXECUTOR_POLICY), allowing admin-gated configuration (e.g. setting policies, granting roles) and bootstrap transfers in the same transaction as deployment.
+The bypass is deliberately not total:

 • MINT_RECEIVER_POLICY is always enforced even during initCalls.